 - A. Routine medical and reproductive history should be obtained according to the standards that are applied to women anticipating pregnancy.
-Abnormalities detected from history or physical examination may require more detailed evaluation and treatment before proceeding with insemination. - B. A complete general physical examination should be performed, including a pelvic examination. - C. Standard preconception screening, testing and counseling: - 1.
+Abnormalities detected from history or physical examination may require more detailed evaluation and treatment before proceeding with insemination. - B. A complete general physical examination should be performed, including a pelvic examination. - C. Standard preconception screening, testing, and counseling: - 1.
 Recommended tests include: - a.
 Blood type, Rh factor, and antibody screen. - b.
 Rubella and varicella titers.
 Vaccination should be offered if the individual is not immune to either virus. - c.
-Neisseria gonorrhoeae and Chlamydia trachomatis. - d.
-HIV-1 and -2 testing should be performed to address potential medical/legal complications that could arise if the recipient seroconverts during or after treatment.
-In addition, if the female recipient is found to be HIV infected before treatment, she should be referred to an appropriate infectious disease unit for counseling on issues concerning HIV disease, including reproductive issues such as safe sex practices for preventing HIV transmission to uninfected partners and treatment options to reduce the probability of transmission to her child.
-A positive HIV-1 or -2 test of the female recipient should not be used as an exclusionary criterion for treatment with TDI as long as the couple makes an informed decision following counseling and agrees to comply with recommended clinical management for the positive HIV status during pregnancy. - e.
+Cervical cultures or nucleic acid-based test on urine or a swab obtained from the cervix, urethral meatus, or vagina for Neisseria gonorrhoeae and Chlamydia trachomatis. - d.
+HIV-1 and HIV-2 testing should be performed to address potential medical/legal complications that could arise if the recipient seroconverts during or after treatment.
+In addition, if the female recipient is found to be HIV-infected before treatment, she should be referred to an appropriate infectious disease unit for counseling on issues concerning HIV disease, including reproductive issues such as safe sex practices for preventing HIV transmission to uninfected partners and treatment options to reduce the probability of transmission to her child.
+A positive HIV-1 or HIV-2 test of the female recipient should not be used as an exclusionary criterion for treatment with TDI as long as the couple makes an informed decision after counseling and agrees to comply with recommended clinical management for the positive HIV status during pregnancy. - e.
 Serologic test for syphilis. - f.
 Hepatitis B surface antigen. - g.
 Hepatitis B core antibody (IgG and IgM). - h.
 Hepatitis C antibody. - i.
 Cytomegalovirus (CMV) antibody (IgG and IgM).
-For women who test positive for active infection (positive urine or throat culture or paired serum samples demonstrating a fourfold rise in IgG antibody and IgM antibody at least 30% of the IgG level), attempts to conceive should be postponed until they no longer exhibit active infection, owing to the risk of transmitting the infection to their fetus and the serious potential consequences of fetal CMV infection.
+For women who test positive for active infection (positive urine or throat culture or paired serum samples demonstrating a four-fold rise in IgG antibody and IgM antibody at least 30% of the IgG level), attempts to conceive should be postponed until they no longer exhibit active infection, owing to the risk of transmitting the infection to their fetus and the serious potential consequences of fetal CMV infection.

 - j.
-Human T-cell lymphotropic virus (HTLV) type I and II may also be obtained at the discretion of the clinician in the appropriate clinical setting. - 2.
-Recipients should be screened for possible exposure to transmissible spongiform encephalopathies (TSE; see http://www.fda.gov/cber/gdlns/cjdvcjd0602.htm). - D. Documentation and timing of ovulation: - Women with regular cyclic menses and moliminal symptoms are assumed to be ovulating.
-When doubt exists, an index of ovulation, such as serum progesterone level, basal body temperature, luteinizing hormone (LH) surge detection, and ultrasound monitoring of follicular maturation, may be used to document ovulation.
-Appropriate timing of the insemination procedure optimizes chances for success. - E. Evaluation for possible tubal or peritoneal abnormalities Patients who fail to conceive after four to six well timed inseminations may be candidates for hysterosalpingography (HSG), laparoscopy, or other appropriate tests to detect possible causes for their failure to conceive.
+Human T-cell lymphotropic virus (HTLV) type I and II may also be obtained at the discretion of the clinician in the appropriate clinical setting. - D. Documentation and timing of ovulation Women with regular cyclic menses and molimina are assumed to be ovulating.
+When doubt exists, an index of ovulation, such as serum progesterone level, basal body temperature recordings, luteinizing hormone (LH) surge detection, and ultrasound monitoring of follicular maturation, may be used to document ovulation.
+Appropriate timing of the insemination procedure optimizes chances for success. - E. Evaluation for possible tubal or peritoneal abnormalities Patients who fail to conceive after four to six well-timed inseminations may be candidates for hysterosalpingography (HSG), laparoscopy, or other appropriate tests to detect possible causes for their failure to conceive.
 Pretreatment HSG or laparoscopy may be indicated by the history and/or physical findings. - F. Informed consent should be obtained from the patient (and her partner, if applicable).